TAPevents/tap-i18n/README.md

 * We currently support only one dialect level. e.g. nan-Hant-TW is not supported.
 * "en-US" is the dialect we use for the base English translations "en".
-* If tap-i18n is disabled packages the project uses will be served in English, the fallback language.
+* If tap-i18n is not installed, packages will be served in English, the fallback language.

 ### Structure of Languages Files